sdiehl28/baseball-analytics/README.md

 The free and open-source baseball data sets from Lahman and Retrosheet will be downloaded, wrangled, and analyzed.

+## Sabermetrics

+Sabermetrics is a term coined prior to the advent of modern software tools for data analysis with fast personal computers.
+One aim is to create metrics that make it easy for people to quickly grasp how much a player contributes to his team's wins.

+With Pandas and Scikit Learn, comprehensive models can now easily be created, but this does not diminish the value of Sabermetrics.
+Most of the thinking behind Sabermetrics is relevant to all data analysis.
+Both modern data analysis and Sabermetrics will be presented in Jupyter Notebooks.

 ### Data Preparation

-The 80/20 rule applies here, with 80% of the effort in preparing the data and 20% of the effort in analyzing the data.
-The provided Python scripts perform the tedious task of preparing the data for analysis.
-These scripts are located in this repo at: [data wrangling scripts](https://github.com/sdiehl28/baseball-analytics/tree/master/download_scripts).
+The Python scripts prepare the data for analysis.
+This includes running the open-source Retrosheet parsers.
+See:   These scripts are located in this repo at: [download_scripts](https://github.com/sdiehl28/baseball-analytics/tree/master/download_scripts).

-A script is also provided to load the wrangled data into Postgres with primary key constraints.
+A script is also provided to load the wrangled data into Postgres with primary and foreign key constraints.
 Use of Postgres is optional.

 ### Data Analysis